This course is open for applications

 - English Language Requirement:

-- EDEXCEL (BTEC) Diploma: No specific subjects required.
+- Access: No specific subjects required.

 - Baccalaureate IB: No specific subjects required.

-If you don't meet the entry requirements of this course, you may be eligible for Foundation Year entry into this or other related degree courses.
+If you don't meet the entry requirements, you may be eligible for LLB(Hons) Law (with Foundation Year).

-International students who do not meet the academic or English language requirements to study this course can qualify by completing preparatory study at our International College.
+For country specific entry requirements please find your country on the country information pages.
+If you are an international student and do not meet the academic requirements to study this course, you can qualify by completing preparatory study at our International College.

 If you are applying to study at UWE Bristol and require additional support to meet our English language requirements, you may be able to attend one of our pre-sessional English courses.
 Read more about our Pre-Sessional English Programme.